VictorRodriguez/compilers-lecture/labs/04/README.md

 ## Objective

-Make the student understand the power of lex language
+Make the student understand the power of lex language making a C code that performs the lexical analysis of the ac src program

 # Requirements